DongMinDMK/DongMinDMK/README.md

  <div align=center>

-### 👋 WELCOME I'M DongMinDMK Github's.
+### 👋 WELCOME I'M DongMinDMK Github's Repo.
 Good to see you and glad to see you again.
 Nice to meet you!  👋

 </div>